ThomasOli/Climate/README.md

 function’s completion.
 After specifying getCurrentLocation() to be asynchronous, the app can continue to build UI elements after the function is called on and loading, drastically reducing run time.

 ![image](https://github.com/ThomasOli/Climate/assets/51518411/d7ca1dae-1fa1-4767-82b5-ce14b3c21901)

-Using the Future class, the function returns a Future or a “placeholder” value that will complete when the result is available, which allows the program to function instead of blocking all computation.
+Using the Future class, the function returns a Future or a “placeholder” value that will be completed when the result is available, which allows the program to function instead of blocking all computation.
 The .getCurrentPosition() function fetches data while the position variable “awaits” its response.

 ![image](https://github.com/ThomasOli/Climate/assets/51518411/7c2ad06c-e726-482e-a1a9-3b51edd3020b)

 **Stateless & Stateful Widgets**